tquang972/debt-tracker/docs/POST_MORTEM.md

 ### The Debugging Hierarchy (ALWAYS follow this order)

 #### 1. **Inspect the Actual State** (DOM, Network, Console)
-- **BEFORE writing any code**, open DevTools and inspect:
+- **BEFORE writing any code**, inspect the actual state:
+  - **Use browser subagent** to navigate to the live site and inspect the DOM
   - DOM: Are there duplicate elements?
 Is the element actually in the DOM?
   - Console: Are there errors?
 What are the actual values of variables?
   - Network: Are requests succeeding?
 What's the response?
-- **Action:** If user reports a UI issue, FIRST ask them to inspect the DOM or provide a screenshot of DevTools
+- **Action:** If user reports a UI issue, use browser subagent to reproduce and inspect, OR ask user to inspect DevTools and share screenshot
+- **CRITICAL:** Browser subagent can see the actual rendered HTML - use it to verify assumptions before writing code

 #### 2. **Reproduce**
 - If an issue cannot be reproduced in the agent's environment, assume **Environment Divergence** (caching, browser extension, device specific).
 - **Action:** Add aggressive, visible logging (alerts or on-screen logs) to the production build to capture the user's state.
+- **Action:** Use browser subagent with `?debug=true` to see debug console output

 #### 3. **Check Simple Issues First**
 - Duplicate elements